Online Session Locator

 5. "But something's off": Belonging Experiences with Peers for Transgender & Gender Non-Conforming (TGNC) Undergraduate Engineering Students [view paper]

-Katharine Sarah Getz (Pennsylvania State University), Dr. Allison Godwin (Cornell University), Mr. Matthew Bahnson (Purdue University at West Lafayette (COE)), Dr. Danielle V. Lewis (University at Buffalo), and Dr. Linda DeAngelo (University of Pittsburgh)
+Katharine Sarah Getz (Pennsylvania State University), Dr. Allison Godwin (Cornell University), Mr. Matthew Bahnson (University of Cincinnati), Dr. Danielle V. Lewis (University at Buffalo), and Dr. Linda DeAngelo (University of Pittsburgh)

 6. plus 1 more paper